Tamara Ryan

 Tamara Ryan (born September 19) is an American voice actress who provides voices for English versions of Japanese anime series and video games.
 She is known for her anime roles as Falan from Magi: Adventure of Sinbad, Rose from Gundam Build Divers, Chianti from Case Closed Episode One: The Great Detective Turned Small and Dorothea from Sirius the Jaeger.
-She also voiced Android 18 and Vados in Dragon Ball Super.
+She also voiced Android 18 and Vados in the Bang Zoom! dub of Dragon Ball Super.

 Biography

 She is associated with Bang Zoom!
 Entertainment and Funimation.